kogby/EDASH/README.md

 # EDASH
 ### This repo is still under development and will be refactored in the future.

+- #### continuous.py:

+The implementation of information metric for numerical data.

 - #### em_example.ipynb :

 The example showcase of applying EM-Algorithm for imputation and information metrics calculation.